rerichardjr/dj_pyle/README.md

 ## Features
 - Basic pronunciation adjustment of words in LLM responses using exact or fuzzy matching.
-- Emoji removal in LLM response.  *The LLM prompt explicity states no emojis in response*
+- Emoji removal in LLM response.

+*Note: The LLM prompt explicity states no emojis in response.*

 ## Setting Up the Environment